GeoscienceAustralia/ptha/misc/monte_carlo_paper_2021/README.md

 Code for a paper with working title: "From offshore to onshore PTHA: Efficient Monte-Carlo sampling"
 -----------------------------------------------------------------------------------------------------

+This folder contains application code used for our manuscript on Monte-Carlo sampling for PTHA.
 The directories contain:

-* [./elevation](./gauges) -- Elevation data used for modelling.
+* [./elevation](./gauges) -- Intended to contain elevation data used for modelling (rasters not included here).

 * [./gauges](./gauges) -- Tide-gauge data used for model testing, and gauge locations stored by model.